 We have had questions that we put before the Lord concerning his plans.

 Waiting has been difficult for both Jerry and me, we are people of action.
 Yet, this time has been fruitful.
 We have ridden the roller coaster of emotions concerning our future and we are just resting in Him now and have thrown out our expectations and are waiting to discover his.

-This is the life.
-One day at a time.
-Dreaming, trusting, breathing in the beauty of each moment knowing that this is what God wants us to be experiencing right now.
+This is the life, living just one day at a time.
+Dreaming, trusting, breathing in the beauty of each moment and knowing that this is what God needs us to experience right now.